sergeyieffe/portfolios/README.md

 **Showreels / rich media wins!** If you have enough to showcase in your folio you should always think about nicely done and impressive video reel.
 Minimum +20% of success guaranteed.

+**Try to create your own useful resources** This works as hell if you want to give your portfolio and personal brand some quality promotion.
+Cool code snippets, UI elements, nicely-done code snippets, tutorials, web design templates, online courses, e-books.
+You can even sell it, and earn passive income.
+And it works!

 **Keep reasonable balance anyway:** It's extremely hard and time consuming to create advanced portfolios of many pages hard-coding it from scratch, even if you're great at it.
 So think about likewise CMS solution maybe (Wordpress is still one of the best).
 This is anyhow a tough task to maintain a portfolio app/website of more than 20 units.

 **Involve more people in the process:** Even if you feel so very confident about your portfolio, and it seems to you shiny and glossy, another pair of eyes can be a great help.
 Gather some feedback by asking your work for reviews, comments, feedback.
 Ask not only teachers or colleagues, but your friends, even relatives, what they think about your website.
 If you feel great, submit your website to online design awesomeness communities, such as Awwwards.com, Cssdesignawards.com, and etc.